 - Search regularly for language spoken

-- Use Machine Learning to improve accuracy
+- Use AI and Machine Learning to improve accuracy

 1. Detect all non-relevant data